Defect Line Coarsening and Refinement in Active Nematics

-Numerical modelling of active coarsening dynamics of 3D active turbulence --- using full active nematodynamics based on Q and velocity field $\vec{v}$ (see SM) --- is shown in Fig. ~\ref{fig:coarsening} and Supplementary Movie 3.
-The simulations are performed from an initial configuration of a random director field at each data point and in $\sim 400$ time steps ($t\approx 10 \, \Delta x^2/(\Gamma L)$) a dense defect network is formed, which coarsens over time (Fig.~\ref{fig:coarsening}c, Fig.~S1).
-For high defect density at short times after quench, we observe that the coarsening dynamics is independent on activity (Fig.~\ref{fig:coarsening}c), which can be explained by the elastic tension being much larger than the active self-propulsion; note the linear vs. quadratic dependent terms on $\rho$ in Eq.~\ref{eq:rhodot}.
-At later times, the defect density approaches the steady-state density $\rho_\text{c}$, which we find is linearly proportional to activity (Fig.~\ref{fig:coarsening}d), in full agreement with the analytical model ($\rho_\text{c}$ in Eq.~\ref{eq:rho}).
+Numerical modelling of coarsening for a full active nematodynamic approach is shown in Fig.~\ref{fig:coarsening} and Supplementary Movie 3.
+The simulations are performed from an initial configuration of a random director field at each data point and at $t\approx 10 \, \Delta x^2/(\Gamma L)$ a dense defect network is formed, which coarsens over time (Fig.~\ref{fig:coarsening}c, Fig.~S1).
+For high defect density at short times after quench, we observe that the coarsening dynamics is independent on activity, which can be explained by the elastic tension being much larger than the active self-propulsion in Eq.~\ref{eq:rhodot}.
+At later times, the defect density approaches the steady-state density $\rho_\text{c}$, which we find is linearly proportional to activity (Fig.~\ref{fig:coarsening}d), in full agreement with the analytical model.
 The rate of approach towards $\rho_\text{c}$ is governed by the time scale $\tau$, which is inversely proportional to activity (Fig.~\ref{fig:coarsening}e).
-Dimensionless parameters $a$ and $b$ from the analytical model can now be determined by a linear fit in Figs.~\ref{fig:coarsening}(d,e), obtaining $a=2.8$ and $b=0.10$.
-Parameter $a$ is of roughly similar magnitude as in passive (i.e. zero activity) nematics~\cite{YurkeB_PhysRevE47_1993}, whereas a low value of the phenomenological parameter $b$ indicates that the defects on average are repelled from each other with a much lower velocity than $v_0$, which is characteristic for a $+1/2$ profile and was included in the director cross-section for a single loop dynamics in Fig.~\ref{fig:loop}.
+Parameters $a$ and $b$ from the analytical model can now be determined by a linear fit in Figs.~\ref{fig:coarsening}(d,e), obtaining $a=2.8$ and $b=0.10$.
+Parameter $a$ is of roughly similar magnitude as in passive (i.e. zero activity) nematics~\cite{YurkeB_PhysRevE47_1993}, whereas a low value of $b$ indicates that the defects on average are repelled from each other with a much lower velocity than $v_0$, which is characteristic for isolated defect loops in Fig.~\ref{fig:loop}.
+In the SI, we show that the coarsening dynamics is not significantly altered even for simulations with multiple nematic elastic constants (Fig. S4).